 “We in the nonprofit sector are tackling some of the most difficult issues of our time,” says Khary Lazarre-White, co-founder and executive director…

 It’s not hard to spot the three-story brownstone where The Brotherhood/Sister Sol, a 20-year-old youth development organization, looks after and helps to raise some of the luckiest young people in Harlem.
-Walk by at the right time, shortly

 Cidra Sebastien Op Ed Piece entitled: “Trumped Dreams Do Not Die Easily: Undocumented Immigrants and DACA.”

-It is a reflection on the issues undocumented youth face as seen through the experiences of two members of Bro/Sis.
+A reflection on the issues undocumented youth face as seen through the experiences of two members of Bro/Sis.